Skip to Content

 }

-Next, you need to create a new instance of the Adafruit_AM2320 class.
-In this case, I called the sensor ‘AM2320’ but you can use other names as well, like ‘temperature_sensor’.
+Next, we create a new instance of the Adafruit_AM2320 class.
+In this case, I called it “sensor” but you can pick any other name, as long as you adjust the following code accordingly

-In the setup(), we start serial communication at a baud rate of 9600.
+In the setup(), we start the serial communication at a baud rate of 9600.
 Make sure that the Serial Monitor is also set to 9600.
-We also initialize the sensor with AM2320.begin().
+We also initialize the AM2320 sensor with sensor.begin().

 void setup() {